About Us

 Creative healing tools for expression through mediums such as poetry, visual arts, citizen journalism,

-Finding grounded pathways towards health and healing through spiritual, indigenous, and ancestral practices.
+Discovery of pathways towards health and healing grounded in spiritual, indigenous, and ancestral practices.

 Our Team